cinemascience/pycinema-readthedocs/docs/source/building.rst

 2. Non-editable attribute value.
 This data, displayed in greyed out text, shows the value of the input or output, but is not editable by the user.
 3. An input parameter, with connection dot.
 This parameter (named file_column, in this example), can be connected to some value (output).
 4. An output parameter, with connection dot.
 This parameter (named table, in this example), can be connected to in input.
-5. An editable parameter value.
+5. Editable parameter value.
 This data can be edited by the user.

 Building a simple filter graph